TAOS-Labs/limage/README.md

+# Limage: Limine Boot Imager

 Limage is a command line tool designed to assist in building a Rust-based kernel with the Limine bootloader.
 This tool automates the process of downloading necessary files, copying them to the appropriate directories, building the kernel, and creating an ISO image for booting.

 Importantly, allows support for `cargo run` and `cargo test` to execute through QEMU.

-Inspired, and partially derived from, the popular `bootimage` crate.
+Inspired by, and partially derived from, the popular [bootimage](https://crates.io/crates/bootimage) crate.

 ## Basic Usage